Darkness Visible: N-Body Simulations of Dark Matter Spikes in Hernquist Haloes: Numerical Methods

-We validate that the rate of growth of the central BH is adiabatic by growing a $10^3$$\text{M}_\odot$ BH using different rates-of-growth in a $10^4\text{M}_\odot$ halo, varying from 250$\text{M}_\odot$/Gyr to 4000 $\text{M}_\odot$/Gyr.
+We validate that the rate of growth of the central BH is adiabatic by growing a $10^3$$\text{M}_\odot$ BH using different rates-of-growth in a $10^4\text{M}_\odot$ halo, varying from 250$\text{M}_\odot$/Gyr to 4000$\text{M}_\odot$/Gyr.
 The resulting spikes are indistinguishable above the convergence radius for rates of growth of 2000$\text{M}_\odot$/Gyr and below.
 The highest absolute and relative rate-of-growths of the simulations are below this reference value.
 We also compute the orbital times of particles in a Hernquist halo in Appendix \ref{sec:dynamicaladiabatic}, and verify that those within the G\&S spike radius have orbital times below the maximum simulation time of 4 Gyr.
 We thus conclude that the assumption of adiabatic growth is valid.

-The simulations were performed in 6 different runs, each with a different halo mass and final BH mass, grown over a period of 4 Gyr.
+The simulations were performed in 7 different runs, each with a different halo mass and final BH mass, grown over a period of 4 Gyr.
 Every 0.1 Gyr, the system is recorded, and as the growth is adiabatic, each of these snapshots is a result.
-This creates a large parameter space for different values of $\mu$.
+This creates a large parameter space of 235 different values of $\mu$, see also Figure \ref{fig:histogram}.
 The simulated systems were chosen such that the largest possible range of $\mu$ is probed, and are given in Table \ref{tab:differentruns}.
-Some lower mass ratio's did not produce measurable spikes, as these manifest below $r_\text{conv}$.
+Some lower mass ratios did not produce measurable spikes, as these manifest below $r_\text{conv}$.
 Due to the BHs growing from near-zero mass, low values of $\mu$ are overrepresented in the final dataset.
-Furthermore, numerical instabilities manifested in high $\mu$ systems some simulations with high final values of $\mu$ were numerically unstable after significant time simulation time, mainly affecting the runs with high values of $\mu$.
-This is due to numerical shock waves developing: see also appendix \ref{sec:numericalshockwaves} for an in-depth discussion.
-These shock waves have been largely negated by increasing the value of the gravitational softening $\epsilon$, however some runs had to be cut short.
-See also Figure \ref{fig:histogram} for the final distribution $\mu$.